TOOLKIT

 If you’re writing to Council Members Lewis (District 8), or At-Large Council Members Gonzales-Gutierrez, and Parady– thank them for leading on this effort!

-Why this reform matters
+Why this reform matters: Ideas for outreach

 Denver’s current sentencing scheme is unfair.